Free Wheeling: Note

 Free Wheeling was edited by a few minutes on the syndicated Little Rascals television packages in 1971 due to its racism toward African Americans.
 The film was restored on AMC airing from 2001 to 2003.

+Filming Locations

-The "free wheeling" downhill scenes involving the runaway car were filmed on Outpost Drive in Hollywood, California.
+Some of the "free wheeling" downhill scenes involving the runaway car were filmed on Outpost Drive in Hollywood, California.

+The hill the taxi runs down at the end of the film is located on Overland Avenue north of Rose Avenue in the Palms neighborhood of Los Angeles.

+The final scene where the taxi runs into the haystack was filmed on the site at present-day 3300 Overland Avenue.